denzil-muchangi/denzil-muchangi/README.md

 ## 📚 Fun Fact

-When I'm not coding, you can find me web developing, writing, web designing, riding, and playing video games.
+When I'm not coding, you can find me doing mobile development, blog writing, web designing, riding, and playing video games.
 I believe in the power of continuous learning and always strive to improve my skills.

 Thanks for stopping by!
 Happy coding! 🚀